Student Advancement in Leadership (SAIL)

 You are required to complete specific tasks to finish the program.
 Sessions will be offered each week.
-The majority of the sessions are an hour in length and take place in the evenings (5–6pm).
-Sessions are offered Monday–Thursday.
-You are not required participate in every session.
-Many opportunities allow you to volunteer on your own time.
+The majority of the sessions are an hour in length and take place in the evenings (6–7pm).
+Sessions are offered Wednesday.
+Opportunities to support additional Student Success programming will be available.

 Is there a cost for the program?

 There is NO cost for you to participate in this program.
 It is FREE!